Kaleidoscope-Inc/blueprint-configurator/README.md

 # Blueprint-configurator Repository

-This repository contains Terraform scripts to prepare different operational sources to be crawled by Kaleidoscope.
+This repository contains infrastructure-as-code templates to prepare different operational sources to be crawled by Kaleidoscope.
 It currently has support for Azure and AWS.

 ## Overview of Kaleidoscope crawler logic